A while back, we sent out a newsletter to our community about keeping an organized notebook to help your aging parents take care of their affairs.

 It’s essential to communicate with your parents about managing their finances, insurance, everyday affairs, current doctors and their contact information, medication details, and other events/episodes that may need a pair of extra eyes.

-Because of the COVID pandemic, more than ever, it’s time to begin thinking about having the heartbreaking conversation about what to do in the worst-case scenario, particularly if your family member lives alone.
+Because of the COVID pandemic, more than ever, it’s time to begin thinking about having a heartbreaking conversation about what to do in the worst-case scenario, particularly if your family member lives alone.

 Of course, if your aging parents have already carefully approached the topic with you, you don’t have to worry about bringing it up.
 If they haven’t, and you’re the one that has to address it, there are some things you can do to take the sting out of the conversation.